If you thought a

 VPN’s were never intended for the average online user

-I had no idea what “secure, safe, or private internet connection” meant at the time, but I was ok with that because I didn’t know how my TV worked either, but I managed just fine with my remote.
+I was ok with that because I didn’t know how my TV worked either, but I managed just fine.

 Flash forward many years- VPNs’ are not just for employees and cybersecurity anymore…